 “It is a historical treasure that La Salle is fortunate enough to have as part of its campus.
 It has been part of the fabric of this University since its inception and we are in a unique position to expand its use and visibility on Campus,” said Flood, who has been working behind the scenes to bring the ideas of an alumni house to life for years.
 Seeing it finally come to fruition, she says, is “so exciting!”

 “The first floor and the ground floor level will be the main areas for alumni to gather, hold meetings, and even conduct business remotely in work stations,” Flood explained.
 “The Alumni Relations team is moving their offices onto the second floor, so there will be a constant presence in the building.
 And Admissions will be adding the building as a stop on their tours to allow guests of the University the opportunity to visit one of the National Register’s Historic Places in Philadelphia.”

-The legacies of Belfield Estate and Peale House are now part of La Salle’s legacy and will continue on.
-Said Lezynski, “The Alumni House at Peale is a tribute to La Salle’s history and to its alumni – past, current and future.”
+The legacies of Belfield Estate and Alumni House are now part of La Salle’s legacy and will continue.
+Said Lezynski, “The Alumni House is a tribute to La Salle’s history and to its alumni – past, current and future.”